A Field Report on Self Study Literacy

 We hobble to the street, all levels going past.
 The cars, trucks, three-wheelers rushing past with their natural honking turbulence, richer, likely more literate.
 The poorer people moved at my footspeed, walking or heavily pushing delivery tricycles with mostly steel bars for delivery on the deck.

 I stand beside the commuting flow, by poverty choosing my targets: those who might value a path to literacy for themselves and their families.
 By poverty: vehicle, clothing, size, skin color; I step out paper forward, the heavy trikes slowing still pass me, so I run with them: "This take, keep, at ghar please look, it is for teaching [Hindi: “teach” = “cause to read”] the kids."
 They look with understanding, agreement, appreciation; they all keep it carefully.
-Later when they are go the other way again, I see they have it tucked away.
+Later when they ride the other way again, I see they have it tucked away.
 Some but very few brush me off like I want something from them.
 All are polite.
 More thoughtful than smiling.
 It takes a minute to take it in.

-With an opening, if there is any moment I rush on: "See this, it’s your head, right?"
+Here's how it goes.
+With an opening, if there is any moment of shared attention, I rush on: "See this, it’s your head, right?"
 They nod, always.
 Easy to see.
 See this, finger on the arrow on the drawing, agar you do this, mouth opens na?
 With aavaaz (voice) what comes out?
 I open my mouth.
 They say, I say, we say, "aaah".
 Right!
 That’s “a”!
 Did I teach you, or did you look at the drawing and figure it out yourself?!
 If they pause, I go for [u], and chhotawaala [u] and lambawaala [u:], maybe I do the nose noise and the lips closed, [m].
 Enough, they have the idea.
 Hard work hogaa, attention give is wanted.
 But what is asambhav absolutely impossible yesterday, today it is sambhav, the door is not locked, it is cracked, it is possible.

 First guy holds the paper upside down.
 I realized I have found an instant, perfect test of complete and total illiteracy -- in Roman letters.
 He is not the last to do so.
 Guys at the airport, pakka grown ass men, some of them hold it upside down.
 I talk and turn it around, here is your head, right? …